tomgrek/farmworld/README.md

 PYTHONPATH=. python test/test_env.py
 ```

+# Current Status

+DQN basically solves it after 100k steps.

 # TODO

-# move plants from just being some random attribute of the field, to a more deliberate
-# planting strategy, ie an action that can be taken. at least have field.plants set only when the agent
-# has done the PLANT action. (mostly done, consider density etc)
-# episode should be DONE when all harvests have taken place (at least in current setup)
+* normalize the observations to -1/1. this seems to be having an effect, so continue on to normalize
+the crop heights and yield, and the reward. create a generic fn to do maxscaling.
+* have only 1 zero action
+* then, complicate the problem!

+# suspect the tests will fail now
+# make env realistic -- add different plants, no "reward shaping". is the theoretical max accurate -
+# does planting a crop and letting it grow 4 days score better than plant/harvest plant/harvest
+# fix planting density
-# then, need to add different plants which have different maturities, weather needs etc.
+# add different plants which have different maturities, weather needs etc.
 # plus weather forecast, soil quality(split into attributes)